Trabzonspor: Stadium

 Trabzonspor's stadium is named after former goalkeeper and manager Şenol Güneş.

 Since December 2016, Trabzonspor has played its home matches at the Şenol Güneş Sports Complex, a state-of-the-art stadium located in Trabzon.
 The stadium has a capacity of 40,980, offering modern facilities that meet international standards.
 Named after Şenol Güneş, a legendary figure in Trabzonspor’s history as both a goalkeeper and manager, the complex represents a new era for the club.

 The stadium is equipped with advanced technology, including interactive media systems installed in the press areas, and regularly hosts important national and international football matches.
 It also serves as a symbol of Trabzonspor’s growth and ambition, as well as a hub for the city’s sports and cultural activities.
 Plans are underway to connect the stadium to Trabzon’s city center through a new tram project, improving accessibility for fans and visitors.

 Prior to moving to the Şenol Güneş Sports Complex, Trabzonspor played its home matches at the Hüseyin Avni Aker Stadium, which had a capacity of 24,169.
 Built in 1951, the stadium served as Trabzonspor’s home ground until January 2017.
 Over its long history, the venue underwent several renovations to expand its capacity and modernize its facilities, particularly in the 1980s and 1990s.

-Hüseyin Avni Aker Stadium holds a special place in Trabzonspor’s history, having hosted countless memorable matches during the club’s golden era.
-It was also the site of key events like the 1st Black Sea Games and the 2011 European Youth Olympic Games, as well as matches in the 2013 FIFA U-20 World Cup.
-Despite its closure, the stadium remains an iconic symbol of Trabzonspor’s roots and legacy.
+Despite the stadium's closure, it remains an iconic symbol of Trabzonspor’s roots and legacy.